-Join Vince Kotchian for an in-depth discussion in this video Perimeter and area, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Perimeter and area, part of Learning Everyday Math.

 - All right, in this video, I'm going to talk about a couple of different concepts, perimeter and area.
 So, perimeter, is the measure of the distance surrounding something flat, like a picture frame, maybe, or a fenced in yard.
 So, if you see this, imagine this is a picture frame, let's say.
 We're going to get the perimeter by adding up all the distances surrounding the thing.
 So we often call these length and width.
 So, usually the shorter distance is the width, so I'll put a w there, and the longer distance is the length, so I would add up the two lengths, and the two widths.